 If you are looking for a cheap option for college golf recruiting, I would suggest purchasing the Ping Golf Guide which is a platform where students can plug in their scores and see what colleges might be a good fit for their game.
 You are responsible for finding and contacting the best school options personally.
 The guide is very helpful so you can set realistic expectations.

-Organizations such as the NCSA, Junior Golf Hub, and Recruiter Elite are platform based organizations where students will create online profiles to showcase their game to college coaches.
-Signing up for the platform is free, but to get personalized help will cost between $100-$2500 from staff on where to play, how to write resumes, introductions to coaches and premium recognition.
-These services work with may families and can be helpful for those students who are not willing to search schools and spend the time reaching out to schools directly.
+Organizations such as the NCSA, Junior Golf Hub, Productive Recruit and Recruiter Elite are platform-based organizations where students will create online profiles to showcase their game to college coaches.
+Signing up for the platform is free, but to get personalized help will cost between $100-$2500 from staff on where to play, how to write resumes, introductions to coaches, and premium recognition.
+These services work with many families and can be helpful for those students who are not willing to search for schools and spend the time reaching out to schools directly.

 Full Service Recruiting Help

 There are a number of full service consultants who dedicate their careers to helping high school golfers with the college recruiting process.
 Many of these consultants are former college coaches and varsity college golfers who have deep relationships within the golf and coaching community.
 These consultants provide a high level of service, get to know the students/families personally, and can really help you get noticed.
 Using personal consultants can be costly given these individuals usually only work with 20-40 families at a time and cost anywhere from $1000-5000 depending on the level of service needed.